I may earn money or products from the companies mentioned in this post. As an Amazon Affiliate I earn from qualifying purchases.

 Kids who would like to develop their talents for singing, playing musical instruments, dancing + acting might be thrilled with the idea of attending a performing arts camp during the summer.

-If your younger child shows aptitude around the performing arts, this experience could well be the catalyst for future participation in music band, drama club + other performing arts-related extra-curricular activities.
+If your younger child shows aptitude around the performing arts, this experience could well be the catalyst for future participation in a music band, drama club + other performing arts-related extra-curricular activities.

 YMCA summer day camps